makushatnik/devops-course/chatbot/README.md

 5. Type command:
 `ansible-playbook playbook.yml --vault-password-file .vault-pass`

+When all steps will be done, chatbot starts as a Linux Service.

 ### Logs
-Now it writes a log.
+Application writes a log.
 You can see it in that very file:
 `/var/log/chatbot.log`

-### Further development:
-Force Chatbot to run as a Service.